lawrence143/kubernetes-ecosystem-book/11-backup_and_restore.md

 * To replicate clusters
 * To migrate clusters

+We can take Kubernetes DB backup which is etcd or we can take Kubernetes Cluster resources backup in the form of YAML files.

 # Backup-tools

 There are many tools in market and few of them are listed below.

 Usage of the tool(s) changes as the strategy of taking backup changes.
-The setup will be different depending on  underlying cloud provider such as AWS, GCE, Azure etc. We will cover 3 main Cloud providers setup of Ark tool.
+The setup will be different depending on  underlying cloud provider such as AWS, GCP, Azure etc. We will cover 3 main Cloud providers setup of Ark tool.

 ## 1.Ark

-Ark is tool from Heptio and is a utility for managing disaster recovery of your Kubernetes Clusters, specifically  cluster resources and persistent volumes.
+Ark is a tool from Heptio and is a utility for managing disaster recovery of your Kubernetes Clusters, specifically  cluster resources and persistent volumes.
 It configures with underlying cloud provider easily and can also  take snapshots of persistent volumes.
 If you have stateful applications, Ark should be in the list to take backups.

 Ark have below capabilites: